marcosricardoss/flask-restful-skeleton/README.md

 `waitress-serve --call 'flaskr:create_app'`

-[Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/ "Waitress") is a production WSGI server.
+[Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/ "Waitress") is the production WSGI server used for this project.

 **Running the Tests**

 To run the test, you need to set the DATABASE_URL environment variable too.
 Like in development, you can use a test/.env to set the DATABASE_URL variable.

-Run the test with the command:
+Run the test with the following command:

 `python -m pytest`